pocco81/true-zen.nvim/README.md

 ### 📜 License

-Koy is released under the MIT license, which grants the following permissions:
+True Zen is released under the GPL-3 license, which grants the following permissions:

 -   Commercial use
 -   Distribution
 -   Modification
 -   Private use

-For more convoluted language, see the [LICENSE](https://github.com/true-zen.nvim/true-zen.nvim/blob/main/LICENSE).
+For more convoluted language, see the [LICENSE](https://github.com/Pocco81/true-zen.nvim/blob/main/LICENSE).

 &nbsp;